-Reasonability check is service provided by Nord Pool where submitted curve orders are compared with previous trading days.
+Reasonability check is a on-best effort service provided by Nord Pool where submitted curve orders are compared with previous trading days.
 A substantial deviation based on the reference day price will flag the submitted curve order, thus making it easier to identify erroneous bids.
 A similar functionality is also available on the Nord Pool Operator UI side.

 Members will be notified directly in the Trading UI if their orders deviate from previous days.
 In case a curve order does not pass the reasonability check, it will be flagged and shown with a yellow bar.
 From the curve order detail view, participants will have access to view the values from the Reasonability check calculation for the flagged hours.

 Please note that the responsibility to submit correct orders lies with the members and that unintentional errors or ignorance can be seen as market manipulation under REMIT Article 5 (or NEM §5-4 in Norway).
 Reasonability check tool in Trading UI will hopefully help to identify and correct erroneous bids.

 - When an order is flagged, it is highlighted (in yellow) in the Trading UI.
 The member can “approve” the order from this view, if wanted.

 Note that the approval has nothing to do with the order being accepted in the orderbook or not.
 Orders market in yellow are part of the orderbook, it just highlights that it deviates from the volume at reference price.